Graph of groups decompositions of graph braid groups: Introduction

-It would be interesting to know if the converse is true; the author is not aware of any graph braid groups that split as free products but do not satisfy either of the above criteria.
+It would be interesting to know if the converse is true; the author is not aware of any counterexamples, but a negative answer seems likely.
+An interesting related question concerns the existence of graph braid groups that split as free products but do not have a splitting with an infinite cyclic free factor.
+If such graph braid groups did not exist, this would be a surprising result that would for example imply that there is no graph braid group isomorphic to $\mathbb{Z}^2 \ast \mathbb{Z}^2$, however examples appear elusive here, too.

-\begin{questioni} Are there any graph braid groups that split as non-trivial free products but do not satisfy the hypotheses of Theorem \ref{thmi:free_prod_criteria}? \end{questioni}
+\begin{questioni} Is the converse of Theorem \ref{thmi:free_prod_criteria} true?
+Are there any graph braid groups $B_n(\Gamma)$ that split as non-trivial free products but do not have a free splitting of the form $B_n(\Gamma) \cong H \ast \mathbb{Z}$? \end{questioni}

-In light of Theorem \ref{thmi:RAAGs_2}, it is natural to ask in which ways the behaviour of graph braid groups is similar to that of right-angled Artin groups and in which ways it differs.
+In light of Theorem \ref{thmi:RAAGs_2}, it is natural to ask in which ways the behavior of graph braid groups is similar to that of right-angled Artin groups and in which ways it differs.
 One approach to this is to study non-positive curvature properties of graph braid groups.
 For example, it is known that a right-angled Artin group $A_\Pi$ is hyperbolic if and only if $\Pi$ contains no edges, $A_\Pi$ is relatively hyperbolic if and only if $\Pi$ is disconnected, and $A_\Pi$ is toral relatively hyperbolic if and only if $\Pi$ is disconnected and every connected component is a complete graph.
 Furthermore, if $A_\Pi$ is relatively hyperbolic, then its peripheral subgroups are right-angled Artin groups whose defining graphs are connected components of $\Pi$.
-One can obtain similar, albeit more complicated, graphical characterisations of (relative) hyperbolicity in right-angled Coxeter groups $W_\Pi$; see \cite{Moussong,Levcovitz_hypergraph_old}.
+One can obtain similar, albeit more complicated, graphical characterizations of (relative) hyperbolicity in right-angled Coxeter groups $W_\Pi$; see \cite{Moussong,Levcovitz_hypergraph_old}.
 Once again, the peripheral subgroups appear as right-angled Coxeter groups whose defining graphs are subgraphs of $\Pi$.